it985/my-stars/README.md

 *   [ixrjog/opscloud4](https://github.com/ixrjog/opscloud4) - 云上运维

-*   [alibaba/fastjson2](https://github.com/alibaba/fastjson2) - FASTJSON2 is a Java library for serialization and deserialization with excellent performance.
+*   [alibaba/fastjson2](https://github.com/alibaba/fastjson2) - FASTJSON2 is a Java JSON  library with excellent performance.

 *   [Activiti/Activiti](https://github.com/Activiti/Activiti) - Activiti is a light-weight workflow and Business Process Management (BPM) Platform targeted at business people, developers and system admins.
 Its core is a super-fast and rock-solid BPMN 2 process engine for Java.
 It's open-source and distributed under the Apache license.
 Activiti runs in any Java application, on a server, on a cluster or in the cloud.
 It integrates perfectly with Spring, it is extremely lightweight and based on simple concepts.